 Are all apartments in Thailand governed by the Condominium Act?

-There are 2 types of residential apartment buildings in Thailand: licensed condominiums registered under the Condominium Act with a condominium license and apartments not licensed and registered under the Condominium Act.
+There are 2 types of residential apartment buildings in Thailand: licensed condominiums registered under the Condominium Act with a condominium license and apartment buildings not licensed and registered under the Condominium Act.
 Only condominiums registered under condominium laws and licensed with the Land Department offer full individual apartment unit ownership (with government issued unit ownership title deeds), and are regulated by the Thailand Condominium Act.
 Legally registered and unregistered condos cannot be compared and when it comes to buying an unregistered (holiday leasehold) apartment or an apartment unit in a registered condominium a completely different set of rules and procedure must be followed - read more....

 What are the requirement in size and number of units in a condominium?